OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 No information available.

 **`mmPerPixel`**
 Defines the pixel size in mm.
-The values in 'ResolutionInfoX' and 'ResolutionInfoY' give information about the real size of a pixel in millimeters.
+The values in `ResolutionInfoX` and `ResolutionInfoY` give information about the real size of a pixel in millimeters.

 **`dimension`**
 Defines the resolution of the image.
 The values in `ResolutionInfoX` and `ResolutionInfoY` give information about the image size in pixels.